Behavioral health appointments

 - Students have almost immediate access to behavioral health care in a crisis, like threatening suicide.

-- Behavioral health doctors and counselors are trained to recognize symptoms of suicidal thoughts and addiction.
-The sooner a doctor or counselor helps, the more likely the patient will receive the care they need.
+- Behavioral health providers and counselors are trained to recognize symptoms of suicidal thoughts and addiction.
+The sooner a health care provider or counselor helps, the more likely the patient will receive the care they need.

-- Doctors and counselors can suggest different treatments or recommend a specialist to help.
+- Health care providers and counselors can suggest different treatments or recommend a specialist to help.

 - School-based behavioral health appointments are private.
 Most people, including other students and teachers, will not know that patients are having a behavioral health appointment or some other type of telehealth appointment.